matthewsanetra/autotassomai/README.md

 When they request a quiz from their `/quiz/` endpoint, in the array of questions, answer0 was always the correct one.<br>
 They scrambled the choices client-side... _\*Sigh\*_

-This script intercepted their AJAX request by hooking the javascript function and passing the JSON to a function that finds the correct answer in the HTML and clicks it.
+This script intercepted their AJAX request by hooking the javascript function (with [xhook](https://github.com/jpillora/xhook)) and passing the JSON to a function that finds the correct answer in the HTML and clicks it.
 It skips questions that use MathJAX by simply reloading.

+Sorry for the spaghetti code as I haven't used JavaScript in a long time and I only had to since I couldn't get a proxy working to use Selenium Webdriver.